 typical Marriott point sales, if you buy at 0.89 cents per point, then transfer to United, it is effectively buying United miles at 1.78 cents per

 point.
-This is usually cheaper than when United miles are on sale for 1.88 cents per point so it could be a use case.
+This is usually cheaper than when United miles are on sale for 1.88 cents per point.

 These direct partners will earn X amount of MileagePlus based on the amount of money spent.